 These events also vary in their prognoses.
-Of the approximately one million heart attacks occurring every year in the U.S., only 14% are fatal.
+Approximately one million heart attacks occur every year in the U.S. Of these, around 14% are fatal.
 Of the estimated 356,000 cardiac arrests, nearly 90% are fatal.
 There are other important differences as well, which become more apparent when we compare the causes, symptoms, and treatments.

 Sudden cardiac arrest is the result of an electrical malfunction in the heart, which disrupts the heart’s natural pumping activity and can render it unable to pump blood throughout the body.

-A heart attack may provide days’ or even weeks’ worth of warning, but cardiac arrest comes on without prior indication in approximately 50% of cases.
+Cardiac arrest comes on without prior indication in approximately 50% of cases, but a heart attack may provide days’ or even weeks’ worth of warning.
 This is another significant difference between cardiac arrest and heart attack.

-With that said, a heart attack can often lead to sudden cardiac arrest if the lack of circulation to the affected portion of the heart continues without treatment, resulting in the electrical malfunction and associated loss of effective heart pumping.
+With that said, a heart attack can often lead to sudden cardiac arrest if the lack of circulation to the affected portion of the heart continues without treatment, resulting in an electrical malfunction and the associated loss of effective heart pumping.